Protesters Crash Kirstjen Nielsen’s Dinner at a Mexican Restaurant

 “She was in the corner on her phone, just staring at her phone.
 Not engaging at all,” witness Erica Olmstead told the Daily News.
 She said some other patrons were noticeably “ambivalent” about the scene, but others joined in, clapping and chanting at Nielsen.

-“We will not stand by and let Secretary Nielsen dine in peace, while she is directing her employees to tear little girls away from their mothers and crying boys away from their fathers at our border,” Margaret McLaughlin, a member Metro DC DSA’s steering committee, said in a statement.
+“We will not stand by and let Secretary Nielsen dine in peace, while she is directing her employees to tear little girls away from their mothers and crying boys away from their fathers at our border,” Margaret McLaughlin, a member of Metro D.C.
+DSA’s steering committee, said in a statement.
 “Secretary Nielsen and everyone else who has carried out these brutal and cold-blooded orders to rip apart families should never be allowed to eat and drink in public again.”

 Slate’s Osita Nwanevu said Nielsen quickly called it a night: